Persian famine of 1917–1919: Spread

 A series of severe droughts from 1916 on further depleted agricultural supplies.

 By early February 1918, the famine spread throughout the country, and panicked crowds in major cities began to loot bakeries and food stores.
 In the western city of Kermanshah, confrontations between the hungry poor and the police ended in casualties.
 In Tehran, the situation was "aggravated by hoarding and short-selling to the customers by bakers".

 Adulteration of bread, as well as the exorbitant prices charged by some bakers, outraged Tehran's working poor.
-Thus, for example, the printing-house workers, who had recently formed a union, staged a demonstration in Tehran in 1919, during which crowds attacked the bakeries and granaries, and called on the government to increase food rations, to standardize the price of bread, and to regulate the quality, supply and sales of foodstuffs.
+Printing-house workers who had recently formed a union staged a demonstration in Tehran in 1919, during which crowds attacked the bakeries and granaries.
+They called on the government to increase food rations, to standardize the price of bread, and to regulate the quality, supply and sales of foodstuffs.
 Nevertheless, in the turbulent post-war era neither the national government nor foreign powers were in a position to do much to alleviate the human crises.
 The devastation caused by famine and contagious diseases continued for many years.

 Cases of cannibalism were also reported.